whyrsm/BelajarShafa/RAILWAY_DEPLOYMENT.md

    - Verify Node.js version compatibility

 #### Node.js Version Error / "Prisma only supports Node.js versions 20.19+"
-This error occurs when Railway uses Node.js 18 instead of Node.js 20.
+This error occurs when Railway uses Node.js 18 instead of Node.js 20.19+.

 **Solutions:**
-1. **Use Dockerfile (Recommended):**
+1. **Use Nixpacks with Explicit Configuration (Now Configured):**
+   - The project now has `.node-version` files specifying Node.js 20.19.0
+   - The `nixpacks.toml` files are configured to use `nodejs-20_x` with a specific nixpkgs archive
-   - The `server/railway.json` is configured to use Dockerfile which explicitly uses Node.js 20
+   - Both `server/railway.json` and `client/railway.json` are configured to use NIXPACKS builder
-   - Make sure Root Directory is set to `server` in Railway settings
+   - Make sure Root Directory is set to `server` or `client` in Railway settings
-   - Railway will use the Dockerfile which has `FROM node:20-slim`

 2. **Verify Builder Settings:**
    - In Railway service settings, go to "Settings" → "Build & Deploy"
-   - Ensure "Builder" is set to "Dockerfile" (not Nixpacks)
+   - Ensure "Builder" is set to "Nixpacks" (default)
-   - If using Nixpacks, it should detect Node.js 20 from `nixpacks.toml` and `.nvmrc`
+   - Railway will detect Node.js 20.19+ from `.node-version` and `nixpacks.toml`

 3. **Check package.json engines:**
-   - Both `server/package.json` and `client/package.json` have `engines` field specifying Node.js 20
+   - All package.json files (root, server, client) have `engines` field specifying Node.js >=20.19.0
-   - Railway should respect this, but Dockerfile is more reliable
+   - Railway should respect this configuration

+4. **Alternative: Use Dockerfile:**
+   - The `server/Dockerfile` uses `FROM node:20.19-slim` which explicitly uses Node.js 20.19
+   - Change `server/railway.json` builder from "NIXPACKS" to "DOCKERFILE" if Nixpacks fails

 ## Manual Build Commands (if needed)